 Yes.
 A cinnamon frosting would go perfectly on these apple cheesecake bars and I have just the recipe for you!
 Use the cinnamon glaze frosting from this Snickerdoodle Bars recipe.
 It will be a match made in heaven!

 Yes.
-Cool the Apple Cheesecake Bars completely, and do one of the following:
+Cool the bars completely, and do one of the following:

 - Cover 9X13″ pan of cooled apple bars with plastic wrap.
 Wrap around the entire pan with plastic wrap, even underneath, to make sure they are well protected in freezer and don’t take on any off-putting smells or taste.
 Cover the top with foil and freeze up to 3 months.
 OR